Following the Celtics’ victory against the Warriors,

 had high praise to the team.

 When asked of the possibility of a Boston-Golden State finals he said, “Very, very likely, right?They’re playing the best right now in the East.
 Obviously, until they beat Cleveland, who has done it three years in a row, we’ll see.
-I hear the weather’s great [in Boston] in June, so we’ll see.”
+I hear the weather’s great in June, so we’ll see.”

 With their current roster, I doubt the Celtics could seriously compete with the Warriors in a 7-game series.
 However, the return of a certain superstar may make things more interesting.